 Next, realize that Asian cities are far more crowded than Western US cities.
 For many who were raised in the western part of the US, our sense of personal space sometimes can span yards.
 In Asia, that space shrinks to mere inches, if that.
 You will be bumped and jostled when walking.
 Most of the time, it is inadvertent.
 It’s something that you have to get used to when traveling in Asia.
 However, this is an ideal situation for pick pockets.
 In crowds, make sure your valuables are in your front pockets (including your wallet), and preferably in a zippered pocket or hanging pocket.
 If you carry a purse, make sure it is held close to you.
 If you carry a backpack, carry it backwards so that it is in front of you.

-Use the Thai phones we gave you.
+Use your phones.
 Always have them charged, always have some money on them, and carry them with you everywhere.
-If there is an issue, call Iam, Noi, or any of the faculty.
+If there is an issue, call Noi or any of the faculty.
 Communications is probably the best way to avoid getting into trouble.

 Finally, use common sense.
 Don’t go out alone; go in large groups, especially at night.
 Don’t carry around and definitely don’t flash around large amounts of cash.
 Always be aware of your surroundings.
 Don’t take drinks or items offered by strangers.
 Don’t walk down dark alleys.
 It’s the same things you would do in any city in America, but we seem to forget to do them when we go abroad.